open-make/open.make-mainrepo/01_project_management/03_meeting_minutes/2021-08-26-prekickoff.md

 - Static Website, blog platform (hugo)
 - one public repo + at least one private (data protection)
 - one meeting every two weeks at least (Monday 14h, first sept.
 6)
-- We are starting the work, even if the contracts are not signed.
+- We are starting the work, even if the contracts are not signed. (we will try to annonce when people are hired.

 ## WP1